Coin appraisal

 Een hand houdt een oude zilveren munt vast met een afbeelding van een zittende vrouwelijke figuur en het jaartal 1694.

-An official valuation is essential for:
+An official appraisal is essential for:

-1. sale by auction or direct transfer
+1. Sell through auction or direct transfer

-2. division within an estate
+2. Distribution within an estate

-3. insurance or damage assessment
+3. Insurance or damage assessment

-4. revaluation of a collection
+4. Revaluation of a collection

 Hand inspecteert een gouden munt met een vergrootglas, met een afbeelding van een bewapende ridder en omringende tekst.